Get Ready for UHC Day 2022: Suggested Messages

 Show your support for #HealthForAll by adding a frame to your Twitter or Facebook profile picture.
 Visit the Twibbon campaign to connect your Twitter or Facebook account and add the frame for the world to see.

 Stand in Solidarity

 Add the UHC Day umbrella to your own campaign materials to stand in solidarity with the global movement.

 UHC Day logos are copyright-free and designed for public use.
 As long as the logo is used in accordance with the UHC umbrella brand guidelines, it does not require approval

-Use the three different design options below to produce your own reusable, non-medical fabric face masks this UHC Day.
+Use the different design options below to produce your own reusable, non-medical fabric face masks this UHC Day.
 Generally speaking, the more complicated the design, the higher the production cost will be, so we have included a range of designs to fit your organization’s capacity.